Why Is Oral Hygiene So Important?

 Automatic and high-tech electronic toothbrushes are safe and effective for the majority of patients.
 Oral irrigators (water spraying devices) will rinse your mouth thoroughly, but will not remove plaque.
 If you use an irrigator, be sure that you also brush and floss faithfully.
 We see excellent results with power toothbrushes, especially sonic toothbrushes.

 Some toothbrushes have a rubber tip on the handle.
 This is used to massage the gums after brushing.
 There are also tiny brushes (interproximal toothbrushes) that clean between your teeth.
-If these are used improperly you could injure the gums, so be sure to discuss proper use of these brushes with Dr. Newkirk.
+If these are used improperly you could injure the gums, so be sure to discuss proper use of these brushes with our dentist, Dr. Newkirk.

-Fluoride toothpastes and mouth rinses are proven to reduce tooth decay as much as 40 percent.
+Fluoride toothpastes and mouth rinses are proven to reduce tooth decay by as much as 40 percent.
 Remember, these rinses are not recommended for children under six years of age.
 Tartar control toothpastes will reduce tartar above the gum line, but gum disease starts below the gum line so these products have not been proven to reduce the early stage of gum disease.

 Anti-plaque rinses, approved by the American Dental Association, contain agents that may help bring early gum disease under control.
 Use these in conjunction with brushing and flossing.

 Daily brushing and flossing will keep dental calculus (tartar) to a minimum, but won’t remove it.
 Even if you brush and floss faithfully, you will still accumulate calculus, which can only be removed with a professional cleaning.
 We generally recommend professional cleanings every six months.
 If you have gum disease, we may recommend this every three months.

 Good nutrition plays a large role in your dental health.
 Brushing and flossing help keep your teeth and gums healthy and strong.
 However, a balanced diet will help to boost your body’s immune system, leaving you less vulnerable to oral disease.